 There are a few tourists during peak season, but peace and quiet are keynotes of this mountain-top retreat.
 As with many villages in this area you can also enjoy the natural resources and indulge in hiking – or biking if you are brave and fit enough!

 You can find snacks and tapas in Galilea, but if you in search of gastronomy plan to stop for lunch or dinner in the nearby village of Puigpunyent or es Capdella.
 Here is abcMallorca’s selection of the best restaurants close to Galilea.

-With two Michelin stars, Zaranda offers a memorable gastronomic experience, based on a choice of tasting menus by Fernando P Arellano. […] Restaurant Zaranda
+With two Michelin stars, Zaranda offers a memorable gastronomic experience, based on a choice of tasting menus by Fernando P Arellano. […] An award-winning dinner at Restaurant Zaranda

 The Rose Restaurant in Puigpunyent offers International cuisine with every attention to details […] The Rose Restaurant in Puigpunyent

 Get to know the best restaurants on Mallorca, by region or type.
 Gourmet trends, hot recommendations and the most talented chefs – it’s all here!

 If you want to stay in Galilea your best option is likely to be a private holiday rental, but there are also many stunning country and boutique hotels in close proximity.
 Here is abcMallorca’s selection of the best hotels close to Galilea.